ElectronVector/tiva-launchpad-tdd/README.md

 # A Test-Driven Development Environment for the Tiva C Series Launchpad

 This is an example project and build environment for the Tiva C Series Launchpad (EK-TM4C123GXL).
 It demonstrates how to use the Ceedling unit test framework to facilitate test-driven design.
-Vagrant is used to create the

 ## Tiva Launchpad